 - SP 101 Fundamentals of Speech (3) This basic principles and techniques course emphasizes delivery styles and platform performance.
 Students study and perform Scripture reading, impromptu, demonstration, speech of introduction, and extemporaneous devotional.
 Fall, Spring. - SP 102 Fundamentals of Speech (3) Prereq.: SP 101.
 This course is a continuing study in the basic principles and techniques of speech.
 Students learn and practice manuscript reading, pantomime, monologue, dramatic reading, impromptu, poetry, and informative speeches.
-Fall, Spring. - SP 116-416 Drama Workshop (1 each) Prereq.: Participation in the cast of the nonmusical Thanksgiving or Commencement production; each level requires the preceding one.
+Fall, Spring. - SP 116-416 Drama Workshop (1 each) Prereq.: Participation in the cast of a nonmusical Fine Arts production; each level requires the preceding one.
 Students develop individual roles while learning to interact in the theatrical environment.
-Coursework culminates in a public performance. - SP 161-462 Proclaim Ministry-Drama (1 each) Prereq.: Audition.
-The Proclaim Drama Team prepares sacred, patriotic, and humorous dramatic selections for presentation in Bible-believing churches and Christian schools.
-Students sharpen communication skills while

-- gaining valuable experience in church ministry activities.
-Requires Interterm and summer involvement.
-Spring. - SP 201 Voice and Diction (2) Prereq.: SP 101.
+Coursework culminates in a public performance. - SP 161-462 Proclaim Minstry-Drama (1 each) Prereq.: Audition.
+The Proclaim Drama Team prepares sacred, patriotic, and humorous dramatic selections for presentation in Biblebelieving churches and Christian schools.
+Students sharpen communication skills while gaining valuable experience in church ministry activities.
+Requires Interterm and summer involvement. - SP 201 Voice and Diction (2) Prereg.: SP 101.
 Students concentrate on proper use and care of the voice.
 Through various performance opportunities, students apply the process of relaxation, posture, breathing, phonation, and vocal variety as essentials of proper speech.
 Fall, Spring. - SP 202 Voice and Communication (2) Prereq.: SP 201.
 Students concentrate on the importance of resonation in proper speech production and continue correcting individual vocal problems.
 Students are introduced to the International Phonetic Alphabet and give several performances that incorporate all aspects of proper speech.
 Spring. - SP 203 Oral Interpretation of Poetry (2) Prereq.: SP 102; performance studies major, speech concentration, second teaching field, minor, emphasis, or broad field.
 This course stresses the communication of thought and feeling from the printed page to the listener.
 Emphasis is placed on the interpretation of poetic forms.
 Students apply analysis principles and in-depth interpretation techniques in their performances of lyric, narrative and dramatic poetry.
 Fall. - SP 204 Oral Interpretation of Dramatic and Narrative Literature (2) Prereq.: SP 203.
 This course stresses the basic principles and techniques of developing characterization and narration in dramatic literature.
 Students analyze and perform interpretative readings of novel cuttings, short stories, and drama cuttings.
 Spring. - SP 207 Storytelling (2) Prereq.: SP 101.
 The principles of effective storytelling are introduced and practiced.
 Students are evaluated as they tell stories that relate to various age groups and speech situations.
 Fall, Spring. - SP 240 Stagecraft (3) Prereq.: SP 102.
 The student learns basic principles and techniques of scenic design, costuming, and makeup necessary for productions in ministry settings.
-Fall. - SP 244 Stage Movement (2) Prereq.: SP 102.
+Fall. - SP 244 Stage Movement (2) Prereg.: SP 102.
 This course has been designed to enhance the communication/performance process by focusing on physical communication.
 Students learn and use the techniques of basic stage movement, blocking, and positioning in a variety of performance situations.
-Spring. - SP 250 Public Speaking (3) Prereq.: SP 101.
-This course emphasizes the principles of speech organization, methods of delivery, ethical use of argumentation, and effective platform performance.
-Student performances include the informative, persuasive, and special occasions speech.
-Fall, Spring.
+Spring.